-The TA APH yield endorsement does not cost the producer anything to elect but will change the amount of coverage through the APH, which may change the cost of the premium.
+The TA APH yield endorsement does not cost the producer anything to elect but will change the amount of coverage through the APH which may change the premium.
 The same amount of coverage available from using the TA election always costs less or the same as it would cost to purchase the increased protection by increasing the level of coverage without TA.
 The real benefit of electing the TA option is that it could allow a producer to buy a lower level of coverage, but because of the trend adjustment still receive the higher coverage.
-Consider a producer with an APH of 135 who typically buys coverage at the 75-percent level at 101.25 bushels per acre coverage (table 4).
-By electing to use the TA endorsement, the producer could potentially gain the same level of coverage at the 70-percent level (table 4).
-A producer could experience premium savings by being able to buy down coverage levels.
+Consider a producer with an APH of 135 and who typically buys coverage at the 75% level at 101.25 bu./ acre coverage (Table 4).
+By electing to use the TA endorsement, the producer could potentially be able to gain the same level of coverage at the 70% level (Table 4).
+A producer could experience premium savings by being able to buy down coverage levels. ■